zcota/20170225/capstone/README.md

-# Capstone project - 1
+# Capstone Project 1 - Data in Pandas

 1. Create a directory named `capstone_2017` and version control that directory using git